Connecting to uncommon devices from your app.

 The inability to access uncommon HID devices is particularly painful when it comes to gamepad support.
 Gamepads designed for PC often use HID for gamepad inputs (buttons, joysticks, triggers) and outputs (LEDs, rumble).
 However, gamepad inputs and outputs are not well standardized and web browsers often require custom logic for specific devices.
 This is unsustainable and results in poor support for the long tail of older and uncommon devices.
 It also causes the browser to depend on quirks present in the behavior of specific devices.

-One of my team members is currently working on a how-to article.
-Since WebHID is starting an origin trial in Chrome 85, some of us wanted to give you a heads up and share a few demos to play with.
 If you're curious about how any of these samples work, the source code for all of them is available on GitHub.
 There's a barebones code example in the explainer.

 The biggest barrier to trying out any of these demos is lack of access to the device.
 Fortunately, if you have a MacBook Pro with a TouchBar, you don't need to buy anything.
 This demo lets you use the API right from your laptop.
 It also shows how WebHID can be used to unlock functionality of built-in devices, not just peripherals.